DiabloPower/obelisk_of_light/README.md

 ## Credits
 A big thank you to [SacredAnarchy](https://mods.factorio.com/user/Sacredanarchy) for the original Textures of the mod!

 And to [Gouitsu](https://mods.factorio.com/user/Gouitsu) for the original mod!

+A Thank you goes to [Lily~ (a.k.a.
+IonShield)](https://mods.factorio.com/user/IonShield) for pointing out the missing optional dependency of Factorio & Conquer

 ## Compatibility
 - **Factorio Version**: 2.0